 Based on the above criteria, it is unlikely that a person could legally obtain a license to sell marijuana under the Act in the context of a residential condominium when formal rules and regulations regarding licenses are adopted in the next year.
 However, it would be within the realm of possibility that a company that is engaged in the cultivation or sale of marijuana is located in a business condominium unit.
 Accordingly, condominium associations that contain business condominium units should consider whether they should adopt bylaws or rules that would restrict marijuana operations within the condominium.

 The approval of Proposal 1 and adoption of the Michigan Regulation and Taxation of Marihuana Act (the “Act”) will certainly create many new legal issues for condominium associations.
 However, until recreational marijuana use is decriminalized under federal law, condominium associations are best served by amending their bylaws or implementing rules that ban marijuana use on condominium property in order to minimize their liability.
 If a condominium association is having difficulty amending its bylaws, it may be able to use provisions in their existing documents to prohibit marijuana use.
 Examples of bylaw provisions that could be enforced to prevent the cultivation, sale or use of marijuana would include bylaws that generally prohibit illegal conduct, bylaws that prohibit commercial use of a unit, bylaws that prohibit activities that increase the rate of insurance or bylaws that prohibit nuisances.
-For condominium associations that desire to take a more progressive approach, they are best served by amending their condominium bylaws to indicate that the board of directors has specific authority to adopt rules and regulations related to recreational marijuana use.
-Given that the law on recreational marijuana is still in the state of flux, boards will likely need flexibility to adopt rules as the law in this area continues to evolve on a state and federal level.
+For condominium associations that desire to take a more progressive approach, they are best served by amending their condominium bylaws to indicate that the board of directors has specific authority to adopt rules and regulations related to recreational marijuana use in this quickly evolving area so the board can implement changes as the law changes.